ProjectZeroSlackr/ProjectZeroSlackr-SVN/ReadMe from Keripo.txt

 Each pack will have a "build.sh" script.
 To compile the pack, all you need to "cd" to that directory and type "./build.sh" and sit back.
-Some packs also require ttk/hotdog libraries so make sure to also have those downloaded and compiled.
+All packs also symlink the "ttk" and "launch" libraries for compiling the launch modules outside PZ2.
 If compiling goes smoothly and the echo'd output is all nice and smooth, you will find the compiled files in the new "build/release" folder already set up and ready to be added to the ZeroSlackr Framework.
 If there are issues, look at the "build/build.log" file.

-These scripts only compile the application itself, however.
-For a pack to be launchable from ZeroLauncher, a launch module is needed.
-Launch modules are special podzilla2 modules built for ZeroLauncher and all launch modules can be found in the ZeroLauncher src/mod folder.
-Thus, a ZeroSlackr pack requires that both the application and ZeroLauncher be built, then the application and launcher to be placed together as a pack (e.g. copy the content of ZeroLauncher's "build/release/ ZeroSlackr/opt/$PACK" to the applications' "build/release/ ZeroSlackr/opt/$PACK").

 For convenience I've also written "lump.sh", "clean.sh", "chmod-all.sh", and "rm-backups.sh" scripts.
 They can be